defeat the enemy, strongholds and spiritual warfare

 Romans 12:1, ESV

 These verses are packed with so much wisdom and value.
-As you study God’s word, it’s crucial to remember that every word, pause, and punctuation is intentional and means something.
+As you study God’s word, it’s crucial to remember that every word, pause, and punctuation mark is intentional and means something.
 Let’s look at “therefore.”

 “Therefore” takes us back to Romans 11:36, Paul’s doxology of praise: “For from him and through him and to him are all things.
 To him be glory forever.
 Amen.”